DNP - Doctor of Nursing Practice (DNP)

 Individuals seeking admission to the DNP Program must meet the following requirements:

-Completed application;
+1. Completed application;

-Evidence of an unrestricted/unencumbered nursing license as a registered nurse in the United States or one of its territories and be eligible for licensure in Mississippi.
+4. Evidence of an unrestricted/unencumbered nursing license as a registered nurse in the United States or one of its territories and be eligible for licensure in Mississippi.
 May and December BSN graduates who are applying to the Post-Baccalaureate DNP must successfully complete NCLEX-RN® and be licensed as a RN prior to the program's start date.
 August BSN graduates must successfully complete NCLEX-RN® and be licensed as a RN during the first semester of the Post-Baccalaureate DNP Program.
 Once admitted, students must be licensed/privileged as a RN in Mississippi and must maintain a current and unrestricted RN license;

 One year of full-time clinical experience as a registered nurse is required for all APRN tracks.
-For he Acute Care Adult-Gerontology Nurse Practitioner track, the one year of clinical experience must be in critical care/ED;

-Completion of at least one research course and one statistics course at the undergraduate or graduate level;
+6. Completion of at least one research course and one statistics course at the undergraduate or graduate level;

-Informal personal statement submitted with application;
+7. Informal personal statement submitted with application:

-Three letters of reference – academic or professional reference letter, or a combination of both;
+8. Three letters of reference – academic or professional reference letter, or a combination of both;

-For applicants who earned course work/degrees from institutions outside the United States:
+9. For applicants who earned course work/degrees from institutions outside the United States:

+a.
 Completion of the Test of English as a Foreign Language (TOEFL) for graduates of foreign schools whose academic language was not English.
 The minimum required score is:

-TOEFL-Internet Based Test (IBT): 79 or higher
+· TOEFL-Internet Based Test (IBT): 79 or higher

-TOEFL-Paper Based Test (PBT): 550 or higher
+· TOEFL-Paper Based Test (PBT): 550 or higher

+b.
 Other documents required by UMMC and local, state, and federal authorities;

+c.
 Transcripts must be evaluated in a course-by-course report from World Education Services (WES) or the Commission on Graduates of Foreign Nursing Schools (CGFNS).

-If an applicant has been dismissed from any nursing program, one year must pass from the date of dismissal to the date of eligibility to apply for any UMMC School of Nursing program.
+11. If an applicant has been dismissed from any nursing program, one year must pass from the date of dismissal to the date of eligibility to apply for any UMMC School of Nursing program.

 Degree Requirements